 Filed: March 1, 2013

-A subset of web pages that are each a reference page for a respective book are selected.
+A subset of web pages that are each a reference page for a respective book is selected.
 A web page is a reference page for a book when the web page includes a reference to the book and satisfies a citation criterion for the book.
-A book score is assigned to each of the books for which there is at least one reference page in the group of highest ranking web pages.
+A book score is assigned to each of the books for which there is at least one reference page in the group of highest-ranking web pages.